 As your carried Major, leading our Council and community brough the most official times we have ever bose!
 I have provided carm, communications the leadership.
-I have actively imaging with the people of Nicol, destruminating my passion and commitment to our to people of Nicol, destruminating my passion and commitment to to do to repair and secure in the morths and years about 1 believe my appearance and storag laudorine in resided a fifth time to get Noto back on track!
+I have actively imaging with the people of Nicol, destruminating my passion and commitment to our to people of Nicol, destruminating my passion and commitment to to do to repair and secure in the morths and years about 1 believe my appearance and storag laudorine is resided a fifth time to get Noot back on track!
 As your Councillor, I have actively faithered to residents and faught trainessing in their healt.
 If laws a proven technic of coposing inscrippinite developments and ensuring Nicol maintenant it valued instance environment.
 I champion the needy of our necessary for all Locally.
 If have obreaged the ensuring Nicol maintenant environment.
-I champion the needy of our personal program for all Locally.
-If have obreaged the ensuring Nicol maintenant environment of the needy of our personal program and facilities, what our multicultural communities in the spirit of farment for all Locally.
-If have obreaged the ensuring Nicol maintenant program and facilities, who does great an arrivant residents, consuminity of the committee of the program of the program of the council program and the spirit of the program of the program of the program of the program and resident in the program of the spirit our council program and program of the president in the late of the property, alternating a particular to knooping markets to our community of a yell as copping purport of the president include.
-I will continue to accidently as ongoing support of the persistent relate.
+I champion the needy of our personal property for all Locally.
+If have obreaged the ensuring Nicol maintenant environment of the personal facilities, which our manifolds and the second of the community groups, appring action, wherefers, and fancies to them.
+Dually maternal harden and the people if Parishar residents, community groups of mains.
+I also befieve in supporting our book businesses to eccurage foor just.
+I maintenant for more a services for our community street activities applicate and reveals are low as possible and believe the content system our unfair and reveals an overfault, in washeld spending, instituting all definitions for more services to our community street an opposing support of the persistent relate.
+I will continue to actively as ongoing support of the persistent relate.
 I will continue to actively liably for government action on reducing congestion on our stade.
-Improved bus services and the much overdue Rowville Rail.
+Improved but services and the much overdue Rowville Rail.
 I have liked in Tehthalan werd for 25th points with my poung laming.
 I am an experimental businessimonian, 100% independent not allituded to any political parties.
 For more information with version reobestymour com a or facebook.
 Domicoleopymour.
 Please With 1 fiscale Seymour and ne elect me as your local representative.
 The only conditate endorsed by Retepieers Violante Inc.